cox-katie/portfolio/_projects/Robotics-video.md

 ---
 title: 'Get started with ACL Robotics'
-subtitle: 'Get learners' attention with a course overview video'
+subtitle: 'Get attention with a course overview video'
 date: 2018-06-30 00:00:00
 description: This video introduces users to the enablement program they can follow to get skilled in ACL Robotics software.
 I created the entire end-to-end program, but this video is a nice intro to the work within the program.
 featured_image: '/images/Robotics/Course-overview-feature.png'
+---

+---
+title: 'Automate workflows with Results'
+subtitle: 'Videos created for two digital courses'
+date: 2018-06-30 00:00:00
+description: Check out some videos that I created for a hands-on course on designing and building workflows and visualizing results.
+featured_image: '/images/Results/How-to-feature.png'
 ---

 ## Get started with ACL Robotics!